Mestway/Patl4J/README.md

 The full specification of the language can be referred to [PATL-tr.pdf](https://github.com/Mestway/Patl4J/blob/master/PATL-tr.pdf), including the proof of the main theorem.

 ### Transformed Projects
-We use our language to transform the following projects in the [examples](https://github.com/Mestway/Patl4J/tree/master/examples) folder, namely
+We use our language to transform the following projects in the [examples](https://github.com/Mestway/Patl4J/tree/master/examples) folder, namely:

-  *blasd
+  * blasd
   *clinicaweb
-  *goofs
+  * goofs
-  *husacct
+  * husacct
-  *openfuxml
+  * openfuxml
-  *serenoa
+  * serenoa

 ### Transformation Examples
 Several transformation examples are provided in the [examples](https://github.com/Mestway/Patl4J/tree/master/examples) folder, including the following several test cases.